ItaiAxelrad/open-spec/docs/_partials/013300 Submittal Procedures-2.md

       1. In the event specified items will not be available, the Contractor shall notify the Engineer prior to receipt of bids.
 3. Delays:
       1. The costs of delays resulting from non-availability of specified items, when delays could have been avoided by the Contractor, will be the Contractor’s liability and shall not be borne by the owner.

-   1. Execution
+## Execution

 1. 3.1 Identification of Submittals

-## General

-: Consecutively number all submittals.
+	 1. General: Consecutively number all submittals.
 Accompany each submittal with a letter of transmittal containing all pertinent information required for identification and checking of submittals.
 2. Internal Identification:
       1. On each copy of each submittal, and elsewhere as required for positive identification, clearly indicate the submittal number in which the item was included.
 3. Re-submittals: